jcubic/jcubic/README.md

 ## About Me
 * I'm a JavaScript expert and currently mastering ReactJS, ReactNative, TypeScript, NextJS, and GraphQL.
-* I started a Education project [WikiZEIT](https://github.com/WikiZEIT), where I will be sharing information about Wikipedia editing.
 * <del>I'm in a process of writing a new [website and documentation for my project jQuery Terminal](https://github.com/jcubic/jquery.terminal-docs/), the website use React framework [Docusaurus](https://docusaurus.io).</del>
 * <del>I'm also working on new project called [Dialogue](https://github.com/jcubic/dialogue) - modular chat library.</del>
 * I love to share my knowledge by [writing technical articles](https://jakub.jankiewicz.org/writing.php) and answering questions on sites like [StackOverflow](https://stackoverflow.com/users/387194/jcubic) and on Social Media.
 I'm also learning how to be a good mentor.